Missing California Kindergarten Teacher Jamie Tull Found Alive Three Weeks After Car Crash

 The group of three thrilled searchers who found Jamie Tull claim that she was in incredible pain at the time of her rescue, and barely able to move due to the horrific nature of her sunburns.
 Rescuers claim that Tull survived by drinking water from the cattle trough near where her phone was found, as well as by eating insects.

-The California kindergarten teacher was reportedly thirsty and famished when authorities arrived on scene.
+The California kindergarten teacher was reportedly thirsty and famished when authorities arrived on the scene.
 Merced County Sheriff Vern Warnke claims that when he got there, Jamie Tull only wanted food and water.
 The sheriff added that Tull was, inexplicably, trying to make her way to Yosemite, more than 60 miles away from La Grand.

 @KayRecede I'm livid that Jamie Tull's pastor told her that her meds are a “gateway drug to the devil”.
 She almost died! ????#Mentalhealth